midstreeeam/EvoSim/docs/Physics.md

 A potantial bug case for viscosity effect simulation is that, for example, putting an propeller inside a box, the box can still move once the propeller starts even the box is a confined space.

 Considering the pros and cons, we decided to employ the viscosity effect for every object in motion, thereby simulating an underwater environment.
-You can find our implementation [here](https://evosim.kaiyuanlou.com/evosim/physics/rules/fn.viscosity.html).
+You can find our implementation [here](https://evodoc.kaiyuanlou.com/evosim/physics/rules/fn.viscosity.html).

-## Collision Rule
+## Collision Rules

+As outlined in our [morphology design](Gene.md) for the virtual entities, certain collision events must occasionally be deactivated to ensure normal behavior of our blobs.

+The image below delineates the specific collision rules applied to our blobs.
+Notably, each block is designed to avoid collisions with its immediate parent and child nodes, allowing for unimpeded movement around the joint.
+Yet, when two blocks connected to the same parent come into contact, a collision is triggered.

+This design ensures that blobs maintain a tactile awareness of themselves, balancing self-recognition with joint flexibility.

 ![[collision.png]]